isomerpages/moe-standrewssec/pages/terms-of-use.md

 **Privacy Policy**

 4\.
-Click here to review this website .
+Click here to review this website's [Privacy Statement](https://standrewssec.moe.edu.sg/privacy/) .

 **Restrictions on use of Materials**